NeoLegends/sutp/standard/SUTP.md

 This RFC uses terminology as defined in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## In-Order Arrival

+Every SUTP segment has a sequence number as described in [Data Layout](#data-layout).
+A sequence number is unique in a given connection and time context.
+This means that, on each SUTP side, a sequence number MUST be assigned to at most one unacknowledged segment at a time.
+Sequence numbers can be reused, but only if every previous segment containing such a sequence number has been acknowledged by the receiver.

+After the sequence number for the first segment was chosen, the sequence numbers of subsequent segments increase monotonically by `1` (see Data Layout).

+Payload data MUST be transferred in order.

+A SUTP instance MUST always pass data of `payload chunk`s to the upper layer in the order (by sequence number) of the segments the `payload chunk`s were received in.
+It MUST NOT pass data of the same `payload chunk` more than once.
+If a segment contains more than one `payload chunk`, the SUTP instance MUST pass the data of all `payload chunk`s to the upper layer in the order they were written in the segment.

+So all in all, In-Order Arrival in SUTP is realised by sequence numbers and a strict order of `payload chunk`s in single segment.

+## Reliability

+Reliability in SUTP is accomplished by using 'SACK Chunk' and timeouts.
+At the begining of a new connection a sending timeout and maximum waiting time are defined.
+The sending timeout determines how long a sending side waits for an ACK for a segment after it was sent, before sending it again.
+The maximum waiting time determines how long a sending side waits for an ACK for a segment after it was sent before the connection will be aborted.
+It ultimately determines how often a certain segment can be sent again.
+A SUTP instance is both sending and receiving side at the same time.

+### Receiving Side

+Sequence numbers of segments that contain only the 'SACK Chunk' are always tagged with an ACK but they are not be acknowledged by the receiving side sending an additional ACK (to avoid ACK loops).

+For other kind of segments the receiving side MUST act as follows:  When a receiving side receives a segment with a correct checksum, the sequence number is tagged with an ACK.
+When it receives one with an incorrect checksum the sequence number is tagged with a NAK.
+Then the receiving side checks what the last ACKed sequence number is, to which all preceding sequence numbers are tagged with an ACK as well.
+This last sequence number is the first one to be written in the 'SACK Chunk'-ACK list (cumulative ACK) the rest is added to the 'SACK Chunk' NAK list according to their tag.
+After that the chunk may be added to a segment, if it is going to be sent immediately, or otherwise to a new segment and is sent to the sending side.

+This procedure of acknowledging on the receiving side guarentees that every received segment, that contains more than just the SUTP header and the 'SACK Chunk' will be directly acknowledged or negatively acknowledged depending on it's checksum.

+### Sending Side

+The sending side must have a segment ready to be sent again until it received an ACK for it's sequence number (meanwhile more segments can be sent) or the connection is forcibly closed.

+When the sending side sends a segment, a timer for this specific segment is set.
+If the sending side receives an ACK for the segment (may be covered by the cumulative ACK) before timout the timer will be ignored.
+The same applies to the case of receiving a NAK but in that case the sending side must send the segment with the specific sequence number again.
+If a timeout occurs the sending side must send the segment with the specific sequence number again.
+The procedure of sending a segment again, should only be repeated while all repitions together do not take longer than the maximum waiting time.
+If that is the case the connection must be aborted.

+All in all every segment containing more than the 'SACK Chunk' is immediately (negativeley) acknowledged.
+If negatively acknowledged or not acknowledged at all, the sender sends the segment again, therefore a reliable communication is guarenteed.

 ## Interfaces

 The following description of user commands to the SUTP are the minimum requirements to support interprocess communication.